NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Muted Delver.md

 abilities_mid:
   - name: ""
   - name: "Aura of Quiet"
-    desc: " (aura,illusion,occult) Aura 60 feet.\nA muted delver's aura softens sounds in the affected area.
-A creature that uses an ability or casts a spell with the auditory or sonic trait or a verbal component must succeed at a Flat Check; on a failure, the effect is counteracted."
+    desc: " (aura,illusion,occult) [[Bestiary Ability Glossary/Aura|Aura]] 60 feet.\n\nA muted delver's aura softens sounds in the affected area.
+A creature that uses an ability or casts a spell with the auditory or sonic trait or a verbal component must succeed at a DC 10 Flat Check; on a failure, the effect is counteracted."

   - name: "Visual Overload"
     desc: "  A muted delver's extremely sensitive eyes are susceptible to visual overload.
-Whenever a muted delver sees a spell used within 30 feet with the visual trait, the muted delver becomes Off-Guard and Fascinated for 1 round.\nThe target of the muted delver's fascination is the origin of the effect, not the effect itself; for example, the delver would be fascinated by a wizard who casts _Illusory Creature_, not the illusion itself."
+Whenever a muted delver sees a spell used within 30 feet with the visual trait, the muted delver becomes [[Conditions/Off-Guard|Off-Guard]] and [[undefined]] for 1 round.\n\nThe target of the muted delver's fascination is the origin of the effect, not the effect itself; for example, the delver would be fascinated by a wizard who casts _[[Spells/Illusory Creature|Illusory Creature]]_, not the illusion itself."

 attacks:
   - name: ""